Key takeaways

 Three Android 13 additions take a stock PiP from functional to polished. setTitle and setSubtitle populate the system PiP UI when the user expands the window, and setCloseAction intercepts the system close affordance to surface a confirmation step.

-Reach for setCloseAction when: a stray swipe to dismiss the PiP window would actually drop a live call, end a paid live stream, or hang up on a doctor mid-consultation.
+Reach for setCloseAction when: a stray swipe to dismiss the PiP window would drop a live call, end a paid live stream, or hang up on a doctor mid-consultation.
 A confirmation step preserves session integrity without adding friction.

 PiP for media playback (ExoPlayer / Media3)